Former property manager turned real estate and marketing B2B freelance writer.

 Traveling voucher: This is rent subsidy voucher which is tied to the person renting the home, not to the unit like Section 8.
 Basically what this means is that the person with a traveling voucher can live anywhere they would like, as long as HUD approves the rent price.
-Traveling vouchers open up the door for anyone would does not wish to be tied to a particular apartment complex.
+Traveling vouchers open up the door for anyone who does not wish to be tied to a particular apartment complex.
 If they move, the voucher moves with them.
-This is not the case with Section 8; If you move from a Section 8 home, you lose the subsidy.
+This is not the case with Section 8.
+If you move from a Section 8 home, you lose the subsidy.

 Market rate: This is the most common way to rent an apartment.
 The rent is determined by market forces.
 Sometimes it is more, sometimes less.
 Market rate is how I have always rented, and I wouldn't do it any other way.
 You have to prove that you are capable of paying the rent via pay stubs or a letter from your employer.
 They run the background check, and you are good to go from there.
 It is quick and painless.

 Trying to deal with government housing is understandably confusing.
 Hopefully, this helps alleviate some of the confusion and stress of apartment hunting.
 There is more that could be said but I don't want to make your head spin, so this is pretty much what you need to know.
 Happy hunting!